About 35% of the internet runs on WordPress.

 Websites like NBC, New York Observer, CBS Local, New York Post, TechCrunch, TED, Spotify, Thought Catalog, National Post, Williams, TIME.com, USA Today, Fortune.com, CNN, and more all utilize WordPress.

 Now, why WordPress Development is so popular?
 Among the many things, the Benefits of WordPress Multisite is an attractive point to consider if you are a WordPress Development Agency.
 Thus, we’ll cover many Pros and Cons of Multisite WordPress in this article.

 What is WordPress multisite used for?

 Multisite is a feature of WordPress that enables users to build a network of websites on one installation of WordPress.

-It has been available since version 3.0 of WordPress, Multisite is a succession of WordPress Multiuser project (WPMU).
-WordPress MultiUser project was terminated and its features were incorporated in WordPress hub.
+It has been available since version 3.0 of WordPress, Multisite is a succession of WordPress Multiuser projects (WPMU).
+The WordPress MultiUser project was terminated and its features were incorporated into the WordPress hub.
 With it, you can manage multiple WordPress sites.

 WordPress Multisite is great when you use it to build a system of websites dealing with related functionality.
 Usually, this related functionality has been appended through custom applications, plugins, or particular server configurations.

 It likewise operates best when it applies a restricted amount of themes especially curated for the objectives of the network, as faced against supporting network members to upload their personal custom themes.

-If your network comprises of extensively various WordPress websites in terms of customization, plugins, and themes, then Multisite is might not be for you.
+If your network comprises extensively various WordPress websites in terms of customization, plugins, and themes, then Multisite might not be for you.
 Therefore, let us look at some Pros and Cons of Multisite WordPress.

 Pros of Multisite WordPress